deginner/bitcoin_exchanges/README.md

 Bitcoin Exchange Clients
 ===============

 Clients for managing your Bitcoin exchange accounts.
+Currently supported exchanges are:

++ Bitfinex
++ BTCChina
++ BTC-E
++ Kraken
++ Bitstamp

 To configure the exchange credentials, copy and paste each exchange's API keys in exchange_config.py.